-Primary and secondary school communities are invited to nominate teachers making outstanding contributions to global citizenship education.
-Nominations close on 7 September 2018.
+UNAAWA invites primary and secondary school communities to nominate teachers making outstanding contributions to global citizenship education.
+Nominations close on 12 September 2019.

 Global Citizenship Education is an integrated approach to teaching and learning that develops a sense of belonging to a broader community and common humanity.
 It includes education for human rights, peace, multicultural communities and sustainable development.